apache/datasketches-python/docs/source/quantiles_depr.rst

 Quantiles Sketch (Deprecated)
 -----------------------------
-This is a deprecated quantiles sketch that is included for cross-language compatability.
+This is a deprecated quantiles sketch that is included for cross-language compatibility.

 .. autoclass:: _datasketches.quantiles_ints_sketch
     :members: